 The primary differences, however, are proof, filtration, and labeling.
 Kentucky Spirit is bottled at the classic 101 proof, while Russell’s Reserve Single Barrel is non-chill filtered and bottled at 110 proof.
 As for labeling, Kentucky Spirit discloses a specific bottling date, barrel number, and rick, while Russell’s Reserve Single Barrel fails to disclose any barrel/location information (save for private selections).

 I’m going to (hopefully) answer this debate once and for all.
 And while Kentucky Spirit and Russell’s Reserve Single Barrel are each single-barrel bourbons (inherently having the chance of being anything from “off profile”/unusual to uniquely amazing), I’m focusing specifically on the general profile differences between the two expressions.
 Ready for the answer?
 It all comes down to two major (and relative) factors: barrel-entry proof and dilution.

-According to a recent interview with Eddie Russell, Jimmy Russell “always” used an entry proof of 107.
-Some barrels proofed up as they aged, and many even proofed down (or changed far from 107 at all).
-This resulted in very little need for dilution to bottle a 101-proof product.
-Sometime in the mid 2000’s, barrel entry proof was raised (and more than once at that) to about 110-115 proof.
-While still low for the industry, this dramatically changed the classic Wild Turkey profile.
+According to a recent interview with Eddie Russell, Jimmy Russell employed an entry proof of 107 until 2004.
+Some barrels proofed up as they aged, and many more proofed down (or drifted very little from 107).
+This resulted in minimal dilution to bottle a 101-proof product.
+In 2004, barrel-entry proof was raised to 110, and later 115 proof.
+While still low for the industry, this dramatically changed the classic Wild Turkey flavor profile.

 Wild Turkey Kentucky Spirit – KSBW at 101 proof – no age stated (reportedly at least eight years) – bottled 2/7/2007 from barrel #10, warehouse E, rick #13 – distilled by the Austin, Nichols Distilling Company, Lawrenceburg, KY